 The Data Subject is a living individual to whom personal data relates.

-Referencing to a person whose data can be related back to them.
+Referencing a person whose data can be related back to them.

-Legitimate interests is the most flexible lawful basis for processing, but you cannot assume it will always be the most appropriate.
+Legitimate interests are the most flexible lawful basis for processing, but you cannot assume it will always be the most appropriate.